ingonyama-zk/developer-docs/docs/icicle/overview.md

 ICICLE has been integrated into a number of popular ZK provers including [Gnark prover](https://github.com/Consensys/gnark) and [Halo2](https://github.com/zkonduit/halo2).
 This means that you can enjoy GPU acceleration for your existing circuits immediately without writing a single line of code by simply switching on the GPU prover flag!

-If you wish to scale your prover across multiple GPUs refer to this guide.

 ### Integrating into existing ZK provers

 From our collaboration with [EZKL](https://blog.ezkl.xyz/post/acceleration/) we have learned that its possible to accelerate a specific part of your prover to solve for a specific bottleneck.